 When Employees Are Paid for On-Call Time

-The Fair Labor Standards Act (FLSA), enacted in 1938, has defined the federal guidelines that govern whether or not you will be paid for on-call hours.
-The underlying question that determines if you will be compensated is, “Does the time you spend on call qualify as “hours worked” when calculating overtime and minimum wage?”
+Just because you are on call does not necessarily mean that you will be paid.
+The Fair Labor Standards Act (FLSA), enacted in 1938, defined the federal guidelines that govern whether you will be paid for on-call hours.
+The underlying question that determines if you will be compensated is whether the time you spend on call qualifies as “hours worked” when calculating overtime and minimum wage.

-Employees who are covered by employment contracts or bargaining agreements which stipulate pay for being on call are also entitled to compensation for the hours they spend on call.
+Employees covered by employment contracts or bargaining agreements that stipulate pay for being on call are entitled to compensation for the hours they spend on call.

-If, however, the employee is prevented from using this time at home for their own purposes when they are on call, they would need to be compensated for it.
-For example, if the frequency of calls is such that the employee is unable to mow the lawn, or attend a child’s event, or read a newspaper, or attend a doctor’s appointment during the period they are on call, they are not able to effectively use the time for personal activities, and thus would have to be paid.
+If, however, employees are prevented from using this time at home for their own purposes, they would need to be compensated.
+For example, if the frequency of calls prevents one from mowing the lawn or attending a child’s event, this would have to be paid.
 Time spent responding to calls (traveling to and from the workplace) also counts as payable time worked.

-If the company has a policy that pays for time spent being on call, the employer would be obligated to cover all employees who are covered by the policy.
+If a company has a policy that pays for time spent being on call, it must cover all employees who are covered by the policy.

 The information contained in this article is not legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.